Symmetric Finite-Time Preparation of Cluster States via Quantum Pumps

 We conclude with prospects for future work.

-From the point of view of topological phases, our results entails that intrinsically interacting Floquet SPTs protected by subsystem symmetry are at least classified by subsystem SPTs in one lower dimension, identical to the global symmetry case.
+From the point of view of topological phases, our results entails that intrinsically interacting Floquet SPT phases protected by subsystem symmetry are at least classified by subsystem SPT phases in one lower dimension, identical to the global symmetry case.
 It would be interesting to see whether this classification is complete.
-Furthermore, gauging Floquet SSPTs can give rise to Floquet fracton orders, where gapped excitations with restricted mobility are dynamically enriched into non-abelian excitations via the Floquet drive\cite{PotterMorimoto2017}.
-These models perhaps deserve further exploration.
+Furthermore, gauging Floquet subsystem SPT phases can give rise to Floquet fracton orders, where gapped excitations with restricted mobility are dynamically enriched into non-abelian excitations via the Floquet drive\cite{PotterMorimoto2017}.
+There is also an intriguing connection between pumps and transversal logical gates of the gauged topological codes that deserve exploration in the case of subsystem symmetries\footnote{See Supplementary Material, which includes Refs.~\cite{CobaneraOrtizNussinov2011,Yoshida2017,Pretko2018,ShirleySlagleChen2019,Radicevic2019,KubicaBeverland15,Yoshida2015,Yoshida2017,Kesselringetal18,WebsterBartlett18}}

 For future prospects for MBQC, we have presented three(four)-body interactions to symmetrically prepare one(two)-dimensional cluster states.
 It would be interesting if this number can be further lowered given that universal resource states can arise as ground states of two-body Hamiltonians\cite{Chenetal2009,WeiAffleckRaussendorf2011,WeiAffleckRaussendorf2012}.
 In addition, current computational schemes implicitly assume the cluster-like states possess translation-invariance\cite{ElseSchwarzBartlettDoherty12,Raussendorfetal2017,Raussendorfetal2018,DevakulWilliamson2018,DanielAlexanderMiyake20}\footnote{More specifically, that the state can be written as a translation-invariant tensor network}, which might not hold for the states prepared using this method.
 It would be crucial to devise a computational scheme which relaxes such assumption.
 Finally, we hope to investigate whether there are experimental platforms where such global or subsystem symmetries are inherent or arise as an approximate symmetry.
 Ultimately, finding a Hamiltonian that can be faithfully implemented experimentally, and a way to limit perturbations to ones that respect the symmetry, would provide a scalable and reliable method to create universal resource states.